How bail reform will work in Illinois

 It will still be up to a judge to determine whether someone is held in custody or released under certain conditions, like with electronic monitoring.

-People charged with misdemeanors and other minor offenses will be released without bail or pretrial conditions.
+People charged with most misdemeanors and other minor offenses will be released without pretrial conditions.

 The decision on whether a person should continue to be held in custody can also be reviewed at future hearings at a defendant’s request, allowing new evidence to be considered.